StevenBlack/vocab/million-dollar-words.md

 ### fletcher
 A person who makes arrows.
 There's not much use for this word today, but you never know when you might run into Robin Hood and need some ammunition.

+### flocculant
+A chemical for producing flocculation of suspended particles, as to improve the plasticity of clay for ceramic purposes.

 ### florid